airball-aero/airball-embedded/firmware/airball_probe_esp32/calibration.md

 We can use these non-dimensional ratios as indices into calibration curves, and estimate _alpha_, _beta_, and _q_.

+Notice how we do not need a source of static pressure since we _subtract_ pressures from one another, and we do not need an independent source of _q_ since we _divide_ pressures by one another.

 ## Calibration curve derivation

 From the experimental data, we can plot (dp0 / q), (dpA / q), and (dpB / q) versus _alpha_ and _beta_: